 For simplicity's sake, this trope turns a blind eye to the exact method of birth (People Jars, womb, etc.) and sticks to naming any kid who draws their genetic heritage from two individuals of the same sex, regardless of how they were incubated/born, and whether this was the result of magic, genderbendingshapeshifting, DNA splicing, or bizarre alien/human biology.

-Theoretically it should be possible even for two cisgender women to have a biological child by a process called haploidization, or through creating sperm cells from one of the two mother's bone marrow.
-This would theoretically mean that all of their children would be female due to the lack of a Y chromosome.
+Theoretically it should be possible even for two women to have a biological daughter by a process called haploidization, or through creating sperm cells from one of the two mother's bone marrow.
+(But women alone couldn't produce a son, due to the lack of a Y chromosome.)